 April 20th is nearly here, which means that many cannabis enthusiasts will want to take advantage of this day and dedicate it to celebrating the gloriousness that is marijuana.
 While there are plenty of possible excuses to get the day off from work, we are focusing our favorite extra things for our after-hours, after work crowd on this special 4:20 day!

-In addition to (obviously) making sure you’ve got your glass pipe and favorite strain or extract, part of our celebration today typically includes three additional things: listening to music, watching movies and eating, eating and eating some more.
+In addition to (obviously) making sure you’ve got your glass water pipe and favorite strain or extract, part of our celebration today typically includes three additional things: listening to music, watching movies and eating, eating and eating some more.

 Whether this is your first time celebrating 4:20 or you’re a 4:20 connoisseur who celebrates this unofficial holiday every year, we’ve taken the liberty of compiling lists that narrow down some of those favorite, top music, movies and food to help you have a smokin’ great day or night!